When to visit the vet?

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of rhinitis and sinusitis begins with a thorough clinical examination by the veterinarian.
-A thorough historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits., including questions about the duration and nature of the symptoms, can provide important clues as to the underlying cause.
+A thorough medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., including questions about the duration and type of symptoms, can provide important clues to the underlying cause.

 An endoscopic examination of the nasal cavity, known as rhinoscopyrhinoscopy is a diagnostic procedure in which the nasal cavities are examined with a rhinoscope, a special endoscope.
-It is used to identify foreign bodies, Tumors, Inflammatory conditions, and other anomalies in the nose., allows a direct view of the nasalNasal refers to the nose and nasal cavities.
+It is used to identify foreign bodies, Tumors, Inflammatory conditions, and other anomalies in the nose., allows direct visualization of the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
-It serves to protect and facilitate the absorption of nutrients. and the collection of samples for histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
+It serves to protect and facilitate the absorption of nutrients. and collection of samples for histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. examination.
 This can help identify infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. agents or tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. cells.

 Therapy

 For allergic rhinitis, antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
 They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. or corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
-They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. can be used to control the inflammatory response.
-In some cases, hyposensitization therapy may be considered.
+They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. may be used to control the inflammatory conditions.
+In some cases, hyposensitization therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. may be considered.

 Prognosis and follow-up care

 The prognosis for dogs with rhinitis and sinusitis depends on the cause and severity of the condition.
 AcuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. viral or bacterial infections usually respond well to treatment, and symptoms often subside within a few weeks.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. viral or bacterial infections usually respond well to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., and symptoms often resolve within a few weeks.

-In general, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is better if the disease is diagnosed and treated early.
+In general, the prognosis is better if the condition is diagnosed and treated early.
 Regular veterinary follow-up is important to prevent relapses and maintain the dog’s quality of life.

 Prevention